derwiki/johnhenry/README.md

 setting up Bootstrap, Devise, Stripe, etc and concentrate on building the product you want to build!

+# Technologies Included
+The following libraries and technologies are configured by JohnHenry and work out of the box:
+- Devise for user authentication / management
+- Stripe (JS, Gem) for handling payments
+- Bootstrap 3
+- HAML
+- SCSS
+- jQuery
+- Heroku-ready

 # Screenshots and Demo
 [![Screenshot](https://raw.github.com/derwiki/johnhenry/master/screenshot-johnhenry.jpg)](http://www.johnhenryrails.com)